Shamitr-Mardikar/Pomodoro-Timer/README.md

 Simple Pomodoro Timer to use on the background while working.

 # How to use
-Install Github Desktop from the link below : https://desktop.github.com/
+Install Github Desktop from the link : https://desktop.github.com/

 login with your github account and clone this repository.